Maintenance testing

 Maintenance testing is a test that is performed to either identify equipment problems, diagnose equipment problems, or confirm that repair measures have been effective.
 It can be performed at either the system level (e.g., the HVAC system), the equipment level (e.g., the blower in an HVAC line), or the component level (e.g., a control chip in the control box for the blower in the HVAC line).

 Technical basis for testing

 Maintenance testing uses system performance requirements to identify the appropriate components for further inspection or repair.

-By Test User

 A good testing program will record test results and maintenance actions taken.
 These data will be evaluated for trends and serve as the basis for decisions on appropriate testing frequency, the need to replace or upgrade equipment, and performance improvement opportunities.

 In-service inspection and testing

 One level of maintenance testing is the in-service inspection or inspection, which typically is a test or series of tests performed on a frequency established by the manufacturer based on prior experience with the system/equipment/component or upon engineering analysis of the probable failure rate for the equipment.

 Typical examples of inspections and tests include: